 eg. Shire of Kalamunda Dual coded zoning subdivision applications

 Can I subdivide my Dual Coded Property?

 The specific requirements for the consideration and application of higher dual zoning will be outlined in your relevant local councils scheme text and planning policies.
 Each council’s requirements will vary considerably and you want to understand the higher code implications before your purchase the property or start the development, not after.
 The parameters can have significant impact on design and cost.

-If you have dual coded property, or are looking at buying and developing a dual coded property, get in touch with us first to to discuss your options and if you qualify to apply for the higher density coding.
-You can do this by filling out a contact form here, or call us on (08) 7078 0831
+If you have dual coded property, or are looking at buying and developing a dual coded property, get in touch with us first to to discuss your options and if you actually qualify to apply for the higher density coding.
+You can do this by filling out a contact form here to arrange consult with one of our experts.